Coronal Craniosynostosis: Causes and Treatments

 • CT scans: Detailed cross-sectional images to provide a comprehensive view of the skull and brain, helping in surgical planning.

-• MRI scans: In certain cases, MRI may be used to assess brain development and rule out other conditions.
+• MRI scans: In certain cases, MRI scans may be used to assess brain development and rule out other conditions.

-Treatment Options for Coronal Craniosynostosis
+What are the Treatment Options for Coronal Craniosynostosis?

 Treatment for coronal craniosynostosis typically involves surgical intervention to correct the skull deformity and prevent potential complications.
 The primary goals of surgery are to relieve intracranial pressure, improve head shape, and allow for normal brain growth.
 The type of surgery depends on the severity of the condition and the age of the child.